-Analysis | Trump’s tricky dance on reopening the economy: How to take credit and reject the blame
+Analysis | Trump’s tricky dance on reopening the economy: How to take credit and reject blame

-Since he can’t order state leaders to open the country by May 1 like he wants to, Trump is framing his efforts as guiding governors on what to do.
-He’ll hold a call Thursday afternoon with governors across the nation to give “guidelines” on how to reopen their economies.
+Because he can’t order state leaders to open the country by May 1 like he wants to, Trump is framing his efforts as guiding governors on what to do.
+He’ll hold a call Thursday afternoon with governors nationwide to give “guidelines” on how to reopen.

-Trump’s plan to lead the way on reopening the economy is near the reverse of his approach to protecting Americans and health-care workers from the virus.
-On that, Trump has willingly taken a back seat to the states.
-He repeatedly deflects blame on the depleting federal stockpile of medical equipment on governors for not stockpiling their own.
-He declined to put pressure on the Republican governor of Florida to keep people at home, and he declined to put he nation under a stay-at-home order even as one of his top medical advisers publicly said it makes sense.
-Now, he’s leaving testing (a critical component of reopening everything) up to the states.
+Trump’s plan to lead the way on reopening the economy is near the reverse of his approach to protecting Americans and health-care workers from the coronavirus.
+On that, the president has willingly taken a back seat to the states.
+He repeatedly deflects blame for the depleting federal stockpile of medical equipment on governors for not stockpiling their own.
+He declined to pressure the Republican governor of Florida to keep people at home, and he declined to put the nation under a stay-at-home order even as one of his top medical advisers publicly said it made sense.
+Now, he’s leaving testing — a critical component of reopening everything — up to the states.

 Trump and his defenders say it’s federalism at work.
-He’s letting state leaders decide what’s best for their individual states.
-His critics say Trump is showing an unwillingness to lead at a politically perilous time for him.
-Trump told governors last month his administration would be the “backup” for states in crisis, reported The Washington Post.
-“We don’t need a backup,” responded Washington Gov. Tom Inslee (D).
+He’s letting governors decide what’s best for their states.
+His critics say he is showing an unwillingness to lead at a politically perilous time for him.
+Trump told governors last month that his administration would be the “backup” for states in crisis, The Washington Post reported.
+“We don’t need a backup,” responded Washington Gov. Jay Inslee (D).
 “We need a Tom Brady.”

-But when it comes to an action Trump sees as more beneficial politically — getting back to normal — he’s been much more upfront; so much so that this week he tried to ignore what the Constitution pretty clearly states isn’t allowable for him.
+But when it comes to an action Trump considers more beneficial politically — getting back to normal — he has been much more upfront; so much so that this week he tried to ignore what the Constitution pretty clearly states isn’t allowable for him.
 “When somebody is the president of the United States, the authority is total,” he asserted Monday.

 He can’t do that, and so on Tuesday, he tried to rethread reality back into what he said.
-Now, he is appearing to take action reopening the economy, but really he is just sitting in an advisory role by “authorizing” governors to make their own decisions.
+Now, he is appearing to take action on reopening the economy, but really he is just sitting in an advisory role by “authorizing” governors to make their own decisions.

 “I will then be authorizing each individual governor of each individual state to implement a reopening and a very powerful reopening plan of their state at a time and in a manner as most appropriate,” he announced Tuesday.